 When Dog’s feet are dry, the paws can become irritated.
 When this happens, you must cool your pets off so their claws can maintain a healthy state and they won’t feel the burning sensation.
 One idea is to fill a bowl with cool Chamomile Tea water and rub it on your Dog’s paws.

-Give your Dog an Epsom Salts Bath to calm Itchiness.
+Give your Dog an Epsom salt bath to calm Itchiness.

 Epsom Salts are compounds made of Magnesium and Sulfate.
-It is a highly versatile substance that can apply to many areas.
+It is a highly versatile substance that can be applied to many areas.

 Epsom Salts to your Dog’s baths and soak for five minutes twice a day in a tub of water mixed with 1/2 cup of Epsom salts will help with skin allergies from Fleas and environmental allergies that cause sneezing, stomach pain and infections.